SendOutCards/documents/print_api_spec.md

 - We will download the image provided for each panel and re upload the image to our own S3 buckets.
 - We need to determine the correct resolution/dimensions for images on panels
 - Maybe we provide a separate endpoint to create panel previews to ensure panels doesn't get cropped/stretched?
+- Need to add a max number of cards per mutation request (and then batch?)
+- Implement Rate Limiting
+- Dudupe images by creating a hash digest for panel URLs to get_or_create media asset